IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 ```

 This datum can then be stored in a JSON file and later used in off-chain code.
 In the examples we have seen so far, we had one specific validator that was a Haskell value of type Validator.
 If there was any variability in the contract, we model that by using the datum as in the vesting example where the datum contained the beneficiary and the deadline.

+## Next steps

+To put some context around this first contract example, let's talk about typical next steps that we would need to take to actually use this smart contract in the real world.

+Conceptually, we need to understand the following:
+1. The vesting contract is designed to lock funds until a specified deadline has passed and only the designated beneficiary can unlock the funds.
+2. The contract requires the beneficiary's public key hash and the deadline to be provided when creating the vesting datum.
+3. The contract needs to be compiled and deployed on the Cardano blockchain.
+4. The developer needs to interact with the deployed contract by sending transactions to lock funds and later unlock them.

+On a high level, here are the general steps required to use this smart contract:

+1. Cardano node:
+   - Set up a Cardano node and configure it to connect to the desired network (eg, testnet or mainnet).
+   - The Plutus Pioneer Program describes how to interact with a Plutus smart contract using [Blockfrost](https://blockfrost.io/), a Cardano provider for indexing and querying the blockchain.
+If using Blockfrost, a developer does not need to run a Cardano node for themselves.

+2. Compile the vesting contract:
+   - Save the vesting contract code in a Haskell file (e.g., `Vesting.hs`).
+   - Open a terminal and navigate to the directory containing the `Vesting.hs` file.
+   - Run the `saveVal` function to compile the contract and save it as a `.plutus` file.

+3. Deploy the vesting contract:
+   - Use a Cardano wallet (eg, Lace, Nami, Eternl or Daedalus) to create a new wallet and obtain the wallet address.
+   - Fund the wallet with some ada to cover transaction fees.
+   - Use the Cardano CLI to create a transaction that deploys the compiled vesting contract to the blockchain.
+   - Sign and submit the deployment transaction.

+4. Interact with the vesting contract:
+   - To lock funds in the vesting contract, create a transaction that sends ada to the contract address along with the vesting datum containing the beneficiary's public key hash and the deadline.
+   - Use the `printVestingDatumJSON` function to generate the vesting datum in JSON format.
+   - Sign and submit the transaction to lock the funds.
+   - After the deadline has passed, the beneficiary can create a transaction to unlock the funds.
+   - The transaction should reference the vesting contract address and provide the necessary input (the vesting datum) and the beneficiary's signature.
+   - Sign and submit the transaction to unlock the funds and transfer them to the beneficiary's wallet.

+5. Monitor and test:
+   - Use Cardano explorer tools to monitor the transactions and the contract's state on the blockchain.
+   - Test the contract thoroughly by locking funds, waiting for the deadline to pass, and unlocking the funds to ensure it behaves as expected.

+6. Integration and deployment:
+   - Integrate the vesting contract into a larger application or system if required.
+   - Deploy the contract to the Cardano mainnet when ready for production use.

+Remember to handle security aspects carefully, such as protecting private keys, properly validating inputs, and considering edge cases and potential vulnerabilities.

+It's important to note that this is a simplified overview, and in practice, there may be additional steps and considerations depending on the specific requirements and tools used.
+It's recommended to refer to the Plutus documentation, tutorials, and examples provided by the Cardano community for more detailed guidance on developing and deploying Plutus smart contracts.

+## Questions to address relating to testing and deploying smart contracts

+*Questions for clarification:*

+Luka Kurnjek is working on a book called _Mastering Cardano_.
+The chapter that focuses on Plutus security mentions the resources below.
+Are these resources still accurate and usable?
+Some of it relates to testing, some of it relates to basic definitions of concepts about what is Plutus, etc.

+- Testing is a complex topic that is probably beyond the scope of this onboarding and quick setup guide.
+Instead, I suggest we write a few sentences referring people to other resources.
+Luka has about 20 pages written up about testing Plutus scripts.

+- [Atlas](https://atlas-app.io/) is an application backend developed by GeniusYield and other companies.
+Lars is CTO of GeniusYield.
+Is it appropriate to refer readers to this resource instead of the PAB?

+- Does it make sense to refer developers to the Plutus application backend (PAB) tool?
+Is it still usable?

+- Is the MLabs [`plutus-simple-model`](https://github.com/mlabs-haskell/plutus-simple-model/tree/main) relevant for testing in the context of this first smart contract example?
+It talks about property tests.

+- Similar question for [`cooked-validators`](https://github.com/tweag/cooked-validators) by Tweag.
+   - "With `cooked-validators` you can test Cardano smart contracts (including Plutus v2 features) by writing potentially malicious offchain code.
+You can also use the library to write "normal" offchain code in a comfortable and flexible way."

+- Is this video still accurate?
+[The Plutus platform](https://youtu.be/usMPt8KpBeI?si=X9uQsQQI4hjVv4KX)
+   - It was recorded in July, 2020.
+I want to clarify which parts, if any, may no longer be true today.
+For example, does it depend on Plutus Tools?

+- Is this blog article still accurate?
+[Plutus Application Backend (PAB): supporting DApp development on Cardano](https://iohk.io/en/blog/posts/2021/10/28/plutus-application-backend-pab-supporting-dapp-development-on-cardano/)
+   - Dated October, 2021